maad95/Education-and-projects/README.md

   - Developed parts: Design of planar transformer based on required parameters of multiport converter.
 SW for converter for power control and communication between other ports.
 (Based on TI TMS 320)

 Author and co-author of several publications focusing on electric drives and power electronics.
 Find "Adrian Marcinek" at IEEE Xplore.
+Support for the following diploma theses:
+  - Electronic vehicle simulator (opponent)
+  - Converters with high efficiency based on GaN and SiC (opponent)
+  - CAN communication bus in servo drives (consultant)

 Other projects during education: